 Secondly, the monthly search volume provided does not indicate trends.
 Google averages the last 12 months of search volume for their keyword volume data.

-Trend is extremely useful information for you to plan your target keywords into your content marketing calendar.
+The trend is extremely useful information for you to plan your target keywords into your content marketing calendar.

 Despite still being able to access this info using Google Trends, the tool uses a separate keyword volume mechanism based on relative keyword popularity.